Back

 The prospect list problem

 The problem is it doesn't go anywhere.
-You can't push a saved-places list into Salesforce.
-You can't feed it into Route4Me or OptimoRoute.
+You can't push a saved-places list into Salesforce or HubSpot.
+You can't feed it into Badger Maps, Circuit, Route4Me, or OptimoRoute.
 You can't hand it to a territory manager as a structured dataset.
-The work that went into building those lists is effectively stuck until someone manually copies it out.
+So reps fall back on the manual workaround, copying addresses into a spreadsheet, dropping that into Google My Maps, then rebuilding the route by hand every time the list changes.
+If a rep has already built the list in My Maps, they can convert that map straight to a CSV rather than retyping it.
+The work that went into those lists stays stuck until someone copies it out by hand.

 What field operations actually need